 Over-the-counter painkillers can help you reduce pain that is associated with burns on hand.
 The anti-inflammatory properties found in painkillers can also help you reduce the inflammation as well as swelling.
 Make sure to take them with foods to reduce the risk of getting an upset stomach.

-The most effective tips on how to treat burns on hand that you should not look down must include moisturizer.
+The most effective tips on how to treat burns on fingers, skin, face, and hand that you should not look down must include moisturizer.
 After you cool the burnt skin on hand, you can consider using a burn ointment in case the skin around the burns is not broken.
 Remember to consult your doctor before applying any of the moisturizer to your open wound.

 Silvadene is a burn medication that can help you promote the healing process and then offer some protection.
 Your doctor will have to check your burn and prescribe this medication.
 Consider using protective gel or cream if you are trying to treat burns on hand at home.
 However, note that it is a sulfa product, so you do not use it in case you are allergic to any of the sulfa drugs.